-- The app offers very few features so far.
+- The app offers few features so far.

-- Atlas VPN is available for free and offers a three month trial period for the Premium account.
-Prices for the Premium version have not yet been announced.
+- Atlas VPN is available for free and the Premium version is very affordable.

 - Customer service can be contacted through email, but they are quite slow to respond.
-Support is offered in English as well as in other languages.
+Support is available in English as well as in other languages.

 Server network Atlas VPN

 A brand new VPN like Atlas VPN won’t immediately have thousands of servers, even if other providers such as NordVPN and CyberGhost do.
 Even so, as a VPN user you probably want at least some options.
 A server close to your location will help you maintain your internet speed.
 Aside from that, servers in specific countries could be important if you want to unblock certain online content.
 In the next section we will look at the various server and server locations Atlas VPN provides.

 Atlas VPN has 573 servers in seventeen different countries.
 They offer twenty server locations in total, with four servers in the US.
 Some of these servers are specifically optimalized for streaming, although those are only available for premium users.
 This small network is a decent start, but we assume it will grow in the future.

 Here’s an overview of all Atlas VPN server locations:

 |United States||Los Angeles, Miami, New York City, Seattle|

 Every country with an Atlas VPN server only has one server location, except for the US, which has four.
 In total there are twenty server locations spread over seventeen countries.
 The locations are mainly concentrated in Western Europe and North America.
 The free version of the app will give you access to three different servers: the Netherlands, Los Angeles, and New York.